eliasmattern/PsyTestPro/README.md

-# Teststarter
+# :test_tube: Teststarter

 Teststarter is a Python program developed using the Pygame library that allows users to create and manage experiments.
 With Teststarter, users can define experiments, each of which consists of a series of tasks.
 These tasks can be customized to suit specific requirements.

 The user interface of Teststarter is intentionally designed to be predominantly black.
 This deliberate choice is driven by its primary application in sleep studies.
 By minimizing light emission, Teststarter ensures a conducive environment for conducting experiments, where even the slightest disruptions from external sources of light are mitigated.

 ## Key Features
 ### Experiment Creation: